pkncoder/DnDMonsterFightV3/dndmonsterfight/README.md

    3. Made as a finalle to my AP CSA class for what I have actually learned (because v2 was just embarrassing)
    4. Object Orientated I am pretty sure (still transfering from how not-very OOP python is)
    5. Tried to follow as much of java docs as I know and that I caught
-4. Next version - Made in Javascript (Probally JQuerry for ease and knowing how to read / write it)
+4. Next version - Made in Javascript (Probally JQuerry for making HTML DOM easier and knowing how to use it)
    1. Most of the data in the Future Notes will be in this version (V4), and not the current version (V3)
    2. Lots of point and click, so full UI use
    3. Lots of customization and nice save features
+   4. Possibly an online mode for battling others

 ## Current Capabilities

-Enables you to make as many parties as you want, each either being an enemy or player party.<br>
-Create enemies or players and add them to your parties for them to fight to a last man standing battle.
+In DnD Monster Fight V3, you can create parties that will either hold Players or Enemies.
+You then create these Players / Enemies to fight it out in a PvE (Player vs. Enemy) battle to see who is the last one alive!

 ## Running

-Running DnDMonsterFight.java will run the program
+Running DnDMonsterFight.java will run the program<br>
+Internet Connection is required

 ## Future Notes